whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Healthy Cultures Were the Norm for Millions of Years.md

 Because most people alive today have never experienced nation-wide generosity and respect, our dominant unhealthy cultures can seem quite normal to us.

-But they are not.
+But they are not normal.

 ### No Police, No Prisons, No Widespread Crime

-One striking example of how different healthy cultures are compared to what we generally think of as 'normal' is their remarkable lack of prison, police, and crime.
+One striking example of how different healthy cultures are compared to what we generally think of as 'normal' is their remarkable lack of prisons, police, and crime.

 Can you even imagine living in a nation without crime?

 I was amazed to discover that the Ashaninka had no police or prisons, yet they also seemed so relaxed and unconcerned about crime.
 There were no locked doors.
 In fact, they didn't have any doors!

 Avoiding crime may seem impossible in societies numbering in the thousands or more, yet many large healthy human cultures have lived this way -- not just occasionally, but for millions of years.